 MTC and TCMTB MTC are (methyl bis [thiocyanate]).
 TCMTB is (2-[thio cyanomethyl thio] benzo-thiazole).
 These generally are used in combination as an effective roof treatment.
 They can be used in clear coatings or in pigmented solutions, and either as waterborne solutions or with solvent/oil mixtures.

-Copper 8 Quinolinolate this is a safer alternative to those listed above, but some tests indicate its effectiveness is short lived not much more than 12 to 18 months.
+Copper 8 Quinolinolate is a safer alternative to those listed above, but some tests indicate its effectiveness is short-lived not much more than 12 to 18 months.

 TBTO TBTO is tri-butyl tin oxide.
 Some literature indicates its use is questionable in treating existing roofs because of mold and mildew resistance and chemical degradation.
 It’s often used together with trichloromethyl thio phthalimide (Folpet), which has weak fungicidal properties.

 Zinc and Copper Strips For those who prefer not to use toxic chemicals, there appear to be safe and relatively inexpensive treatments to control moss.
 Galvanized metals have a surface coating of zinc.
 For example, if you fasten a 2-inch-wide strip to either side of the ridges and run it the entire length of the roof, rain will leach zinc from the metal’s surface and wash it down the roof.